 The metallurgical properties of Dura-Bar mean better machinability resulting in little or no scrap.
 The Dura-Bar continuous casting process and rigorous on-line and laboratory testing procedures detect any imperfections before shipment to the customer.
 In contrast to normal scrap rates of 10% to 40% with static iron castings, users of continuous cast bars can virtually eliminate scrap.
 In fact, Dura-Bar is the only iron bar product with a Zero Defect Guarantee.

 - Surface Finish

 Dura-Bar's fine-grained microstructure allows excellent surface finishes after machining.
 Surface finishes to 10 RMS can be achieved without secondary operations such as grinding and honing.
-Machined finishes of 32 RMS are typical, but single-digit values are readily obtainable.
+Machined finishes of 32 RMS are typical.

 Optimal surface finishes are achieved with fine flake size.
 Coarse graphite flakes can lead to tearing of the material during machining resulting in a rougher finish.
-Slight modifications in tooling and machining conditions will correct this condition.
+Slight modifications in tooling and machining conditions can minimize this condition.

 The need for deburring is virtually eliminated.
 Parts are free from dross slag and other tool wearing inclusions.
 The superior finish, free from sand inclusions, results in longer tool life.

 Dura-Bar irons have excellent thermal conductivity due to the presence of graphite.
 This is an advantage in applications such as permanent molds and glass molds where heat is cycled through a part.
 Coarse flake graphite in a ferritic matrix has a thermal conductivity value of approximately 2 times that of low carbon steel.